 57% of customers would rather contact companies via digital media such as email or social media rather than use voice-based customer support.

 - Pay attention to your grammar and spelling.
 Carefully read everything you’ve written before sending it to the end-user, so the mistakes won’t overshadow the point of your message.
+Exceptional grammar is your must-have, so try not to miss any detail.

 - Don’t use abbreviations, slang or shortcuts.
 Maybe these are very common and widely used in ordinary life but still, as a support representative you need to maintain the right professional tone.

 - Try to avoid joking.
 The same, jokes can be a very good way to break the ice but to use it you should be 100% sure that the client will understand it and won’t feel insulted as the result.
+However, some funny phrase can add a personal touch to your conversation especially when the problem is already solved.

 - The tone is also a thing that can be easily misinterpreted.
 Support agents should pay special attention to it.
 Sometimes, you may seem too rough instead of straightforward, so before sending the message to your interlocutor, it’s better to make sure you don’t sound like that.
 There’s a great practice for this purpose.
 Just read the message out loud.
 If it sounds harsh for you, it will definitely be the same for the customer.